NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

     => Tensor.IndexOfAggregate<T, MaxAggregationOperator<T>>(source);
 ```

-The `IndexOfAggregate()` method can utilize a transform operator accepting one or two parameters.
+The `IndexOfAggregate()` method can use a transform operator accepting one or two parameters.
 Consider its application in the `IndexOfMaxSum()` aggregation operation, determining the index of the first element matching the maximum sum of corresponding elements in two sources:

 ```csharp
 public static int IndexOfMaxSum<T>(ReadOnlySpan<T> left, ReadOnlySpan<T> right)